dont-fund-this/jam/.considerate.thirds/what.md

 guessing the sidewalk was a slick as snot dirt path broken rocks thru dengue carryig inserts, both ways

+there is no way, none, that Chase Bank is involved i am 1000% certain that Chase Bank is not involved

+there even less chance 300 million and 23 of our pals, should ever wonder if they are on any rapey parts list

+no way, none that anyone at any insurance company you pay is not also by accident or on purpose exposing your parts list to people who are very very curious abut your liver.

 if there is anything even remotely ironically iteresting here it's that ohio and also california serial killers scare them.